 promoting sales and use tax compliance and uniformity between the

 jurisdictions.
 Recent developments.

-and the Internet: Coping with increased collection and use tax remittance requirements.
-Impact of in-state order acceptance versus telephone, direct mail or Internet solicitation, drop shipments, distribution from out-of-state, delivery in company trucks, warehousing, national versus local advertising, collections, financing, other service activities.
+and the Internet: Discussion of changing nexus standards- from physical to economic presence and the impact on collection and remittance requirements.
+Overview of U.S. Supreme Court decisions through Wayfair and state responses to date.
+Treatment of drop shipments, delivery in company trucks, warehousing, national versus local advertising, collections, financing, other service activities.
 Destination and title passage issues.
-Economic, physical, electronic presence and their tax consequences.
 How to respond to nexus questionnaires.
-Recent administrative, legislative and court developments, including the latest on the Wayfair case before the U.S. Supreme Court.
+Opportunities for voluntary disclosure and prospective compliance.
+Recent administrative, legislative and court developments.

 Software, Leases and Other Special Transactions: Application

 of sales and use taxes to the various forms of computer software — canned,

 sale/leasebacks, leases with an operator; sales of assets in